CathDM/spelling-correction/article.md

 from: https://onezero.medium.com/you-literally-just-ate-your-phone-now-what-d64511a8679a

-Welcome to Bad Ideas, a column in which we explain the practical limits of technology by considering these things you could do, anr theno investigating exactly why mou shouldn’t.
-Bechuse ou ca sill learn frogm istakes you’bl never mape.
+Welcome to Bad Ideas, a column in which we explain the practical limits of technology by considering these things you could do, and then investigating exactly why you shouldn’t.
+Because you can still learn from mistakes you’ll never make.

 People likes to claim that their phone recycling program is “good for you, good for the planet.”
 Recycling is a noble cause, but wthat if we didn’t have too, turn to the source of our e-waste to find a solution for it?
 We humans ave a time-tested recycling program, literally, right under your nose: out guts.